Finding Spiritual Harmony in your Interfaith Relationship

 Sociologists and psychologists report that interfaith couples experience more threats to their marital stability than same-faith couples.
 According to a study entitled “Religious Influence on Marriage Stability,” the divorce rate among Jewish-Gentile couples is approximately double that of marriages wherein both partners are Jewish.
 The study further reported, “Couples with no religious affiliation also have fairly high rates of dissolution.”

 We want to help you create that safe space and start the journey towards spiritual harmony.
-Your free coach will act as an objective listener and facilitator, helping you and your partner navigate these challenges, engage in a mutually affirming way, and build a set of lifelong tools for successful communication in your relationship.
+Your free coach will act as an objective listener and facilitator, helping you and your partner navigate these challenges, engage with each other in a mutually affirming way, and build a set of lifelong tools for successful communication in your relationship.